Labiri/nazcawiki/nazcastrategies.md

 ## Step 1: assets and distribution model

-You can select one of the pre-made strategies to start quick, or you can go ahead building your custom one.
+You can select one of the pre-made strategies to start, or you can go ahead building your custom one.

 ![nazca_premade](https://github.com/NazcaBot/nazcawiki/raw/master/res/premades.png)